rentalita/django-layout/README.md

 ## TEST

-This uses `nose` to run the unit tests, and enables the built-in coverage report.
+This uses `nosetests` to run the unit tests, and enables the built-in coverage report.

     ./tests.sh